The Battle of Kadesh Facts

 These strategies not only salvaged the situation but also demonstrated Ramesses’ tactical brilliance, reinforcing his legacy as a formidable military leader.

-Just at that time, a body of chariots known as Ne’arin arrives, and it’s unclear if it’s part of the division Seth or the amorous kingdoms of the Egyptians summoned by Ramses II.
+Just at that time, a body of chariots known as Ne’arin arrives, and it’s unclear if it’s part of the division of Seth or the amorous kingdoms of the Egyptians summoned by Ramses II.
 Calm and determined, Ramesses quickly remarshalled his men and launched a counterattack.
 With their shock advantage gone, the Hittite chariots seemed slow and ungainly; the lighter Egyptian vehicles outmaneuvered them with ease.
 The reality is that they ambushed the Hittite chariots on the flank and tipped the fight in the Egyptians’ favor.

 Ceasefire